- Naomi Harris

-An emergency fund can help cover any unexpected bills and overcome any financial challenges.
+An Emergency Fund can help cover any unexpected bills or emergencies.
 For example, you car might suddenly need repairs, or you might need to travel abroad at the last minute for a family emergency.
 Without this fund it could be a struggle to pay any sudden, large costs and would increase your risk of going into debt.

 3) Helps you practice good money habits

-We hope you have enjoyed our Budgeting Series!
-Our prepaid card app is perfect to help you budget your spending, with a £120 monthly limit to help you stay within your budget - you can download now on iOS in the UK.
+The ImageNPay app is perfect to help you budget your spending.
+With a £120 monthly spend cap on our standard plan, our digital prepaid card can help you stay within your budgets monthly limit.
+You can download for FREE on iOS in the UK.